TutorialsAndroid/crashx/README.md

 > This method allows you to set a custom error activity to be launched, instead of the default one.
 > Use it if you need further customization that is not just strings, colors or themes (see below).
 > If you don't set it (or set it to null), the library will use the first activity on your manifest that has an intent-filter with action
-> `com.developer.kinda.ERROR`, and if there is none, a default error activity from the library.
+> `com.developer.crashx.ERROR`, and if there is none, a default error activity from the library.
 > If you use this, the activity **must** be declared in your `AndroidManifest.xml`, with `process` set to `:error_activity`.
 >
 > Example:
 > ```xml
 > <activity
->     android:name="com.developer.kinda.sample.CustomErrorActivity"
+>     android:name="com.developer.crashx.sample.CustomErrorActivity"
 >     android:label="@string/error_title"
 >     android:process=":error_activity" />
 > ```